-A toolbox for working with the Allen Brain Atlas human genetic data
+A toolbox for working with the Allen Brain Atlas genetic data

-This package provides a Python interface for working with the Allen Human Brain Atlas (AHBA) microarray expression data.
+This package provides a Python interface for fetching and working with the Allen Human Brain Atlas (AHBA) microarray expression data.

-In 2013, the Allen Institute for Brain Science released the Allen Human Brain Atlas, a dataset containing microarray expression data collected from six human brains.
+In 2013, the Allen Institute for Brain Science released the Allen Human Brain Atlas, a dataset containing microarray expression data collected from six human brains (Hawrylycz et al., 2012) .
 This dataset has offered an unprecedented opportunity to examine the genetic underpinnings of the human brain, and has already yielded novel insight into e.g., adolescent brain development and functional brain organization.

 However, in order to be effectively used in most analyses, the AHBA microarray expression data often needs to be (1) collapsed into regions of interest (e.g., parcels or networks), and (2) combined across donors.
-While this may potentially seem trivial, there are numerous analytic choices in these steps that can dramatically influence the resulting data and any downstream analyses.
-Indeed, Arnatkevičiūte et al., 2018 () provided a thorough treatment of this in a recent manuscript, demonstrating how the techniques and code used to prepare the raw AHBA data have varied widely across published reports.
+While this may potentially seem trivial, there are a number of analytic choices in these steps that can dramatically influence the resulting data and any downstream analyses.
+Arnatkevičiūte et al., 2019 provided a thorough treatment of this in a recent manuscript, demonstrating how the techniques and code used to prepare the raw AHBA data have varied widely across published reports.

-The current Python package, abagen, aims to provide a reproducible pipeline for processing and preparing the AHBA microarray expression data for analysis.
-If you’d like more information about the package, including how to install it and some example instructions on its use, check out our documentation!
+The current Python package, abagen, aims to provide reproducible workflows for processing and preparing the AHBA microarray expression data for analysis.

 Development and getting involved